Grenadines - Bequia to Tobago Cays

 Towards the south end of St. Lucia are the Pitons, famous twin peaks.
 The local beer is named after them.

 We still had a good signal on our iPhone as we sailed.
-We have a local sim card in it from Digicel that includes a data plan so we could post updates to the Distant Shores TV social media sites (
+We have a local sim card in it from Digicel that includes a data plan so we could post updates to the Distant Shores TV social media sites (Twitter and Facebook) as we sailed along the autopilot steering while we both stood watch.

 Just as we passed by the Pitons a big squall came zooming across the island heading out to sea just missing us!